 Overall salary and compensation in the U.S. have increased for the first time in three years.

 Median base salary for 2019 was $100,000, a 6.4% increase over 2018.
 Median total compensation increased by 5.7% compared to last year to $107,817.

 CMA vs CPA vs Non-Certified Professionals in the USA

 It really pays to hold the CMA certification.
 It was found that respondents holding a CMA certification report a 31% higher median total compensation than those holding neither certification.
 Respondents holding only a CPA earn only 22% higher median total compensation than their non-certified peers.

-While it’s incredibly clear that having some certification is better than none, respondents were asked how the CMA certification impacted their career.
-We learned that 83% of those holding the CMA believe that their certification creates career opportunities, and that 76% feel it has strengthened their ability to move across all areas of the business.
+While it’s incredibly clear that having some certification is better than none, respondents were asked how the certified management accountant certification impacted their career.
+We learned that 83% of those holding the CMA believe that their certification creates career opportunities and that 76% feel it has strengthened their ability to move across all areas of the business.